Flooded House Museum and Levee Exhibit Hall

 Levees.org’s Levee Exhibit Hall & Garden

-Levees.org has two large physical structures at a major levee breach site – the Flooded House Museum and the Levee Exhibit Hall.
+Levees.org has a substantial physical presence in New Orleans featuring two large structures at a major levee breach site – the Flooded House Museum and the Levee Exhibit Hall & Rain Garden.
 Both are located at the south breach of the London Avenue Canal at 4918 and 5000 Warrington Drive, New Orleans.

 Levee Exhibit Hall & Rain Garden

 In 2015, Levees.org unveiled its first major exhibit – a 100-foot covered walkway housing six museum-quality exhibit panels.
 The text and forty photographs tell the story of the levee breaches in Greater New Orleans in 2005.
-The rain gardens are filled with native plants which use less fertilizer and reduce the load on the municipal drainage system.
+The rain gardens are filled with native plants (needing no fertilizer or insecticides) and reduce the load on the municipal drainage system.

-For more about the Levee Exhibit Hall and Rain Garden, see this story by Katy Reckdahl with the New Orleans Advocate.
+See also this story by Katy Reckdahl with the New Orleans Advocate.
+Photo gallery.

 Flooded House Museum